Things to Do in Bosnia and Herzegovina in October

 The old town's stone squares transform into open-air tasting rooms where Herzegovina's winemakers pour žilavka and blatina from tables set between Ottoman fountains.
 Local musicians play sevdah music while smoke from grill stands mixing with the grape harvest scent creates an atmosphere you won't find in tasting rooms.

-Bosnia's premier jazz event takes over converted Austro-Hungarian warehouses in the Skenderija quarter – the acoustics of these century-old brick buildings create an intimate atmosphere where you can hear brushes on snare drums from the back row.
+Bosnia's premier jazz event takes over converted Austro-Hungarian warehouses in the Skenderija quarter, the acoustics of these century-old brick buildings create an intimate atmosphere where you can hear brushes on snare drums from the back row.
 International acts mix with regional musicians, and the October weather makes walking between venues pleasant.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid